 Below is a list of biomarkers that can reveal potential sources of fatigue and recommendations of performance enhancing nutrients that may help counteract fatigue and increase overall tennis performance.

-Blood glucose (e.g., blood sugar) is the main source of energy for the body.
-Therefore, it's important to have appropriate levels for the stop-and-go of tennis, but higher carbohydrate intake is not always the answer for better performance.
+Glucose – Blood glucose (aka "blood sugar") is the main source of energy for the body.
+And while it's important to have appropriate levels for the stop-and-go nature of tennis, higher carbohydrate intake is not always the answer for better performance.
 Intake should be adjusted with the intensity and duration of the match in mind.
 Planning for a more grueling match?
 Be sure to increase your intake.

 Elite players are advised to consume 6-10 g/kg/day (grams per kilogram of body weight per day), with women needing slightly less than men.
 However, keep in mind that these athletes train 4-6 hours per day and have a short off-season, so their carbohydrate demands are much higher than those of the average person.
 In addition, it is still important to tailor carbohydrate intake to daily energy expenditure.